74th Tony Awards: Eligibility

 The official eligibility cut-off date for Broadway productions opening in the 2019–20 season was originally to have been April 23, 2020.
 As a result of the COVID-19 pandemic cutting the 2019–20 theatre season short, on August 21, 2020, it was announced that only the 18 shows that opened before February 19, 2020, would be considered eligible.
 A revival of West Side Story that opened February 20, 2020 and the new musical Girl from the North Country, which opened March 5, 2020, were thus not considered eligible because too few nominators and voters saw them before Broadway shut down on March 12, 2020.
+This meant that for the first time since 1993, there was no award for Best Revival of a Musical given out, as there were no eligible productions.
 Girl From the North Country was nominated the following year.